(M61.9) Calcification and ossification of muscle, unspecified

 Treatment and Medical Assistance

-Main goal of the treatment: To reduce the size of the lesion and prevent further spread of the malignant neoplasm.
+Main goal of the treatment: To reduce the calcification and ossification of the muscle.

 Icon